Norwood “Woody” Sisson: Retired computer programmer, teacher, & Woody’s Library Computer’s Inspiration – with his beloved dog Pepper

 Norwood “Woody” Sisson, began donating computers to some small town libraries in Minnesota in 2010.
 Using his retirement money, he has donated well over 100 computers, monitors, keyboards, mice, headphones, printers, as well as replacement parts to libraries in Southwest Minnesota and Northwest Minnesota.
 He has donated entire computers labs as well.
 Most recently he has donated twelve computers to create a computers learning center that now offers free computers classes to everyone.
 Sadly, Woody is sick with cancer and is unable to continue his generosity.

-I (Rob WLC Founder) met Woody in the summer of 2014 when he stopped in at the Tracy (Minnesota) Public Library where I also work.
+I (Rob WLC Founder) met Woody in the summer of 2014 when he stopped in at the Tracy (Minnesota) Public Library where I was working.
 Woody had offered to give us free computers and monitors.
 On a later visit he asked me to help him with his efforts because of his illness and because he lives in Arizona.
 He found our library because his grandparents grow up in the area.

 There is currently no help for libraries to obtain free technology.
 There is a discount source for libraries that does offer great deals on computer programs.
 However, computers still exceed the amount of money most lower budget libraries normally have to spend on technology.